Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-is dedicated to the interpretation of procedure under article 116, par.
+the interpretation of procedure under article 116, par.
 3, It.
 Const.
+It is

-It is argued that this procedure concerns only the ordinary regions and
+argued that this procedure concerns only the ordinary regions and not only the

-not only the legislative functions.
-Negotiations are initiated and concluded by
+legislative functions.
+Negotiations are initiated and concluded by executives,

-executives, but a decisive role could be played by the legislatives through
+but a decisive role could be played by the legislatives through their

-their directives.
-It is up to the regional legislature to present the proposal,
+directives.
+It is up to the regional legislature to present the proposal, while

 argued that the opinion of local authorities should be expressed to Parliament